thanujj0cd/tShell/README.md

 # tShell
-Building my own POSIX compliant shell
+Building my own POSIX compliant shell that's capable of interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.